MicrosoftDocs/azure-devops-docs/docs/report/dashboards/overview.md

 ::: moniker range="azure-devops"

+<a id="incontext-reports" /> ]=

 ## In-context charts and reports: Pipeline Failures and Test Failures

 Several in-context reports are provided for Azure Pipelines.
-These reports derive from the Analytics Service.
+These reports derive from Analytics data.
 Open a pipeline (or release summary for Test failure) to view the reports and select the **Analytics** tab.
 The summarized cards are present for all reports.
 You can click on the cards for a detailed report.

 > [!div class="mx-imgBorder"]
 > ![Analytics Tab](../../pipelines/reports/_img/pipelines-reports/analyticstab.png)